 Many people have a health problem which affects their lifestyle.
 Having the courage to speak up will help you to ask for items or services which you need, and will give people the opportunity to make your trip or stay enjoyable.
-And remember, the first time is the hardest - you will find it easier to speak up in future.
+And remember, the first time is the hardest you will find it easier to speak up in future.

-Do not be embarrassed to mention that you have a 'problem' that requires certain services or facilities.
+Do not be embarrassed to mention that you have a "problem" that requires certain services or facilities.
 You don't need to go into details.
-Remember you are within your rights to ask and need to make this type of enquiry before you make your final choice of destination, transport and accommodation.
+Remember you are within your rights to ask and need to make this type of enquiry before you make your final destination choice.